allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 informal channels.
 We believe it is better to reach someone a few times than not to reach him or her at all.
 Then, representatives of sixteen key infrastructure and development teams gathered on a daily basis to discuss the project progress.
 These representatives were sharing information with their teams, while these teams were accountable for communication with their clients – let’s call them “Business
 People”.
-Simultaneously, Marcin Mazurek (Infrastructure and IT Operations Director) and other members of the AG management were merging this project with other AG business strategic projects.
-By the way, there are really interesting things going on at Allegro Group nowadays :).
+Simultaneously, Marcin Mazurek (Infrastructure and IT Operations Director) and other members of Allegro Group management were merging this project with other business strategic projects.

 The diversity of types of servers, network and storage devices and complexity of applied solutions and networks one could find in DC2 was astonishing as no one wanted to face the challenge of unification.
 Therefore, the migration to a new DC was a perfect moment for making some